Society of Jesus

 The Society of Jesus or the Jesuits, for short, missions men in formation to the Jesuit School of Theology of Santa Clara University to complete theology studies or advanced degrees.
 JST is one of two Jesuit theologates in the United States where men in formation prepare for their area of ministry or for ordination.
 Some Jesuits attend JST after theology studies to pursue special studies in their academic or professional field.
 Distinctly Ignatian in mission and identity, the Jesuit School of Theology eagerly welcomes students from other religious communities as well as lay students into its degrees and programs.

 Learn more by reading a short profile of the Society of Jesus, or follow links below to explore more about the Society of Jesus.

-In 1540, St. Ignatius Loyola and his first companions founded a new type of Catholic religious order: the Society of Jesus, or Jesuits for short.
-Recognized for their missions, schools and formative way of praying known as the Spiritual Exercises of St. Ignatius, Jesuits and their co-workers embody a religious lifestyle and mission attuned to finding God in all things.
-The integration of contemplation, action, and intelligence for which Jesuits are famous permeates every aspect of the Jesuit School of Theology of Santa Clara University in Berkeley.
+In 1540, St. Ignatius Loyola and his first companions founded a new type of Catholic religious order: the Society of Jesus.
+Recognized for their missions, schools, and formative way of praying known as the Spiritual Exercises of St. Ignatius, Jesuits and their co-workers embody a religious lifestyle and mission attuned to finding God in all things.
+The integration of contemplation, action, and intelligence for which Jesuits are famous permeates every aspect of its institutions, including the Jesuit School of Theology of Santa Clara University in Berkeley.